why me? why you?

 ** Resonant and convincing dialogue (in every genre, not just fiction!)

-To fortify one's original work with these essential dynamics often involves embarking upon an endeavor that can be as arduous, as it is exhilarating.
+To fortify one's original work with these essential dynamics often involves embarking upon an endeavor that can be as difficult, as it is thrilling.

 Only a few possess the editorial expertise and the marketing vision to lead a writer on such a journey.
 I am one of those few.